romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the decision-making process for closing and dismissing security alerts in GitHub Advanced Security?
+Q: What is the decision-making process for closing and dismissing security alerts in GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **Review the alert's impact, document the rationale for dismissal if applicable, and decide based on data and risk assessment**